walidiabiynov/EcoRoute/README.md

 ![Results page bottom][results-cards]

-Our details page walks you through exactly what carbon footprint your journey and method of making it will have, so you can make the best possible choice.
+The details page walks you through exactly what carbon footprint your journey and method of making it will have, so you can make the best possible choice.
 You can also click to see turn by turn directions in a simple mobile friendly format, to take with you on your journey.

 ![Details page top][details-top]

-Information is made understandable, with helpful metrics!
+Information is made understandable with helpful metrics and is illustrated by colorful icons.

 ![Comparison metrics][details-comparison]

-And finally, all of the choices you made on the initial page are graphed, so you can see them relatively
+And finally, all of the choices you made on the initial page are graphed, so you can understand the relative impact of your trip.

 ![Comparison graph][details-comparison-graph]

 ## Technologies and External Dependencies
 This web application is built largely using Javscript, CSS, and HTML.

 ### The Javascript libraries utilized include: